 Your Directors have recommended dividend of 400% i.e. H 8 per EquityShare of H 2 each for the financial year ended 31st March 2018 which if approved at theforthcoming Annual General Meeting will be paid to all those Equity Shareholders of theCompany whose names appear in the Register of Members as on 23rd August 2018 and whosenames appear as beneficial owners as per the beneficiary list furnished for the purpose byNational Securities Depository Limited and Central Depository Services (India) Limited.

 DIVIDEND DISTRIBUTION POLICY

-Pursuant to Regulation 43A of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 ("LODR") the Company has formulatedits Distribution Policy and the same has been uploaded on the website of the Company whichcan be accessed at www.uplonline.com/policies-compliances-announcements.
+Pursuant to Regulation 43A of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 ("LODR") the Company has formulatedits Distribution Policy and the same has been uploaded on the website of the Company whichcan be accessed at https://www.uplonline.com/policies-compliances-announcements.